 Read more about LoftZone raised loft floor by clicking this link

-Last week I removed some loft boards and guess what I found underneath
+Last week I removed some loft boards - guess what I found underneath?!

 I was asked to survey a loft last week by a customer who wanted a new loft hatch and some additional boarding.

-They already had some boarding three years ago by another company.
+They already had some boarding done three years ago, by another company.

-We always try to fulfill customers requests but I did mention that the existing boarding would have to be up to scratch for us to be able to build next to or attach in some way.
+We always try to fulfil customers requests, but I did mention that the existing boarding would have to be up to scratch for us to be able to build next to or attach onto, in some way.

 I asked if I could remove some boards to investigate, which I did and I found that the underside of the boards had black mould spots and the insulation was damp and also mouldy and it stunk.

-This had been caused by not leaving an air gap underneath the boards and that the boards had been compressing the insulation so much it couldnt breath and its efficiency was very poor so instead of collecting air as it circulated it was like a sponge collecting moisture instead.
+This had been caused by not leaving an air gap underneath the boards, and the boards had been compressing the insulation so much it couldn't breath.
+It's efficiency was very poor also, so instead of collecting air as it circulated, it was like a sponge collecting moisture instead.

-The solution was to remove all the old mouldy boarding and the mouldy insulation and replace with some new 200mm rock wool insulation and then create a raised boarded storage area over the top of the insulation allowing an air gap for circulation, a total height of 270mm.
+The solution was to remove all the old mouldy boarding and the mouldy insulation and replace with some new 200mm rock wool insulation.
+Then to create a raised boarded storage area over the top of the insulation allowing an air gap for circulation, making a total height of 270mm.

 I have seen incorrect boarding time and time again.